Supervision with Louise

 I became a counselling supervisor in 2016 and obtained an Advanced Diploma in 'Relational Supervision' with Severn Talking Therapy in 2018.
 My approach to supervision is person-centred and embodied.
 I bring professional knowledge along with experience of being a client, counsellor and supervisee myself for over 20 years.

 I am currently the Lead Counsellor for a local charity, where I deliver ACT courses and supervise counselling volunteers.
 Prior to becoming a counsellor, I worked in the public sector for 17 years and held a Team Leader position.
 During my counselling training, I worked as a self-employed Stress Management Consultant.
 After qualifying, I worked in a local hospice and a lottery-funded project then went on to become a Counselling Lecturer in FE and, later, an Adult Education Tutor for counselling skills.
-More recently, I was a Tutor on Network's Advanced Diploma in Counselling but had to leave prematurely due to a personal bereavement.
-Over the past 12 years, I have delivered many courses on Mindfulness and introduced people with severe mental health issues to this practice.
+More recently, I was a Tutor on Network's Advanced Diploma in Counselling but had to leave due to a bereavement.
+Over the past 12 years, I have delivered courses on Mindfulness and introduced people with severe mental health issues to this practice.
 I also have a lifetime's interest in and passion for dance.
 A combination of these two things and the need to heal my own traumas has led me to embrace a mindful-embodied way of living and working.

 My SpecialismsI have been in private practice since 2004 and work solely with adults.
 Over the years, I have gained experience in working with many issues, particularly: